 Check out the recipes here for some idea of the versatility of it.

-This smoked salmon recipe is very simple to prepare.
+The smoked salmon recipe below is very simple to prepare.

 You could serve it as part of a buffet or a meal for the family.